the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Caching/Concepts.md

 Conditional `GET`s are initiated by adding special conditional headers to `GET` request messages.
 Among the five HTTP defines, the two that are most useful for cache revalidation are `If-Modified-Since` and `If-None-Match`.

+> This technique is in no way specific to caches, itis just a way of conditionally `GET`ing a resource.
+It serves a useful purpose for caches to revalidate content.
+You can use it on the client side too directly with the origin server if you like.

 ## `If-Modified-Since`: Date Revalidation
 - If the document was modified since the specified date, the `If-Modified-Since` condition is true, and the GET succeeds normally.
 The new document is retured to the cache, along with new headers, including a new expiration date.
 - If the document was not modified since the specified date, the condition is false, and a small `304 Not Modified` response message is returned to the client, without a document body, for efficiency. <u>Only headers that need updating the original are retured, which of course will include *a new expiration date*</u>.